SamSweere/xmm-epicpn-simulator/README.md

 If that runs fine, you're ready to go!

 ## Configuring the code
-The good thing: You'll need to fill out `config.json` only once!
+The good thing: You'll need to fill out `config.toml` only once!
 Every step relies on this configuration file and everything will be done accordingly.
 This file is divided into `environment`, `energy`, `download`, `simput` and `simulation`:

 #### environment
 This gives paths and some general information to the code: